Lovelace-Fan/OpenMP-of-Dwarfs/README.md

     1, 13 Dwarfs
     2, OpenMP + OpenACC
 ###  Hypothesis:
-    1, OpenMP or OpenACC which one is faster
+    1, OpenMP or OpenACC which one is faster(Are the benchmarks suitable for CPU or GPU)
     2, same for both benchmarks?
-    3, Are the benchmarks suitable for CPU or GPU
+    //3, Are the benchmarks suitable for CPU or GPU
     4, How to measure paralleliztion?
     5, How much of the code is serial and how much can we parallel

     //Note: 1 and 3 are close to the same thing actually?
+Agree

 ###  Specific Benchmarks
     1, Gem: